The Saboteur™

 “It created such an ambiance: period music from the car radios, Parisian cabarets, period weapons, everything you could ask for to support immersion in a 2009 title.”

-“Because there are more important issues than musical historicity; sound effects and gun sounds are too weak and ineffective, making them feel less powerful than they should.
-Additionally, cars generally go utterly quiet after a few miles on the road, which is bad and gets tiresome.”
+“Because there are more important issues than musical historicity; sound effects and gun sounds are too weak and ineffective, making them feel less powerful, and cars generally go utterly quiet after a few miles on the road, which is bad and gets tiresome.”

 - 0 % neutral mentions

-The game's stability is widely criticized, with numerous reports of bugs, glitches, and freezing issues, particularly when exiting to Windows.
-While some players find it runs well on platforms like the Steam Deck, the overall experience is marred by technical problems that detract from enjoyment.
-Many users express frustration over persistent issues that have remained unresolved since its initial release, making it difficult to recommend without significant patches.
+The game's stability is frequently criticized for being "buggy," with numerous reports of glitches, crashes, and freezing issues, particularly when exiting to Windows.
+While many players find the gameplay enjoyable and the game runs well on certain platforms like the Steam Deck, the persistent technical problems detract significantly from the overall experience, leading some to deem it too unstable for a full recommendation.

 “Great game, runs great on Steam Deck 9/10.”